-When you apply or a home loan your lender will send out an independent valuer to judge the value of the property you wish to buy.
+When you apply for a home loan your lender will send out an independent valuer to judge the value of the property you wish to buy.
 For the bank, property valuation risks are its main priority, so the bank valuation is a conservative estimate because the bank is concerned with lending you money they can't get back if you're unable to pay.
-Their valuation assumes they may need to sell the property to recover losses.
-A market valuation is an estimation of a property's value on the real estate market.
-This is the valuation a buyer or seller needs to focus on.
+Their valuation assumes they may need to sell the property to recover losses, so the valuation is on the lower side.